How the Iroquois Tribes Grew Corn

 The people called themselves "The Confederacy" the French called them "Iroquois", and the English called them the First Nations.
 The five nations were from west to east.
 The Senecas occupied the area around Buffalo and the Cayuga lived around the Finger Lakes.
 The Onondagas lived near the salt licks at Lake Onondaga and kept the counsel fires and national meeting place.the Oneidas had the best farms and lived in the gorges and corn land around Utica.
 The Mohawks were the furthest east were the professional warriors of Iroquois.
 They kept the hunting lands of the Adirondacks free of Huron and Canadian tribes.
 The tribes around the Mohawks said that the Mohawks were cannibals, but this may have just been a scare tactic which the Mohawks themselves originated.

-Growing the Corn
+Growing the Corn the Iroquois Way

 The Iroquois women were responsible for the actual management of the gardens and orchards.
 The men helped at planting time and harvest but the growing and planning seasons were left to the women.

 These women created the garden hoe with handles of wood and blades made of chipped stone or shell.
 They maintained the system of fertilized crop fields with humus, vegetable matter, clam shells and rotten fish.
 Every year they moved the corn's location to avoid wearing out the soil.
 They made vessels of bark lined with damp moss in order to test seeds for germination.
 They did not develop pure corn strains, but they did develop twelve different kinds of beans and three kinds of squash and pumpkins.They planted the corn, beans, and squash into patches called three sisters gardens.